Kalief Browder: Protests

 On June 11, 2015, mourners mounted a three-hour vigil near Manhattan Detention Center and chanted "Justice for Kalief".
 A concurrent vigil was held on Rikers Island.
 People held up signs reading "Black Lives Matter".
-Browder was interred in an unidentified Bronx cemetery following a funeral service at Unity Funeral Chapels on June 16, 2015.
+Browder was interred in an unidentified cemetery in Hackensack following a funeral service at Unity Funeral Chapels on June 16, 2015.

 On June 27, 2015, an event on Rikers Island was organized through Facebook under the banner, "March to shut down Rikers—Justice for Kalief Browder!
 No to criminalization!" and the hashtags "#resistRikers" and "#ShutdownRikers".
 The event gained 500 Facebook responses.
 At the event, protesters held signs bearing the slogan "Black Lives Matter" and photographs and paintings of Browder.

 On August 10, 2015, the anniversary of the shooting death of Michael Brown, fifty peaceful protesters led by Kalief's brother Akeem Browder gathered at the Bronx Supreme Court and chanted "Black Lives Matter".

 On October 14, 2016, Browder's mother, Venida Browder, died of complications of a heart attack.
 Prestia said, "In my opinion, she literally died of a broken heart" because the "stress from this crusade coupled with the strain of the pending lawsuits against the city and the pain from the death were too much for her to bear".
 Kalief's brother Akeem shared similar thoughts, saying, "My mother has been holding herself strong, but she's heartbroken".

 Continuation of legal action

 After his death, Browder's estate continued his legal action against the city.
 Akeem Browder told BuzzFeed News, "We go back to court on March 21[, 2017].
 The judge is probably going to do what they've been doing—which is prolonging.
 It's a game that they play."

 In January 2019, New York City settled a civil lawsuit with the Browder family for $3.3 million.
-Nobody from the Bronx DA's office was held personally accountable for keeping Browder incarcerated for three years without a trial or a conviction.